mikepthomas/projects/_posts/printer-voron-2.4.md

 > The Linear Rails are [RDBB All Stainless Steel Versions](https://www.aliexpress.com/item/1005003476565429.html).
 > If you get the same, make sure to request medium preload when ordering, otherwise you will be randomly sent either light or medium preload.
 >
-> All other parts except for the `BMG Extruder Components Kit` are from the [Powge 2.4r2 Motion Kit](https://www.aliexpress.com/item/4000937359753.html).
+> All other parts except for the `BMG Extruder Components Kit` are either from the [Powge 2.4r2 Motion Kit](https://www.aliexpress.com/item/4000937359753.html) or the [LDO CNC AWD Kit](https://www.onetwo3d.co.uk/product/ldo-voron-awd-all-wheel-drive-upgrade-kit).

 ## Electronics